-The Master in Psychology is open to graduates with any undergraduate degree.
-All applicants are considered on an individual basis and we accept applications from those with non-standard qualifications from a variety of backgrounds.
+The Masters in Psychology is open to graduates with any undergraduate degree.
+All applicants are considered on an individual basis, even those with non-standard qualifications.

-The postgraduate degree in psychology offers a broad range of modules that cover the key areas of psychology, including:
+The postgraduate degree offers a broad range of modules that cover the key areas of psychology, including:

 - Cognitive psychology,